Technical Note - Thesis Student Login Accounts

 are intended to reduce the need for manual overrides, but if one is required it should be for as short a time as possible so the automatic system will take over as soon as it is able.

 Some reasons why a manual override might be required include:

-- An international student unable to enrol due to the requirement to pass an English language course;
+- An international student unable to finalise enrolment due to visa issues or the requirement to pass an English language course;

 - A supervisor wanting their student to have an active login earlier than one week before their thesis start date or after thesis completion (ie: a Masters student whose thesis has been submitted for examination or a PhD student whose thesis has been deposited in the library).